RajkumarSony/Famous-Places/About-Tourist-Places/02-India-Ooty.md

-# Ooty - Anuj Kumar Sony
+# Ooty - Anuj Kumar

 ## About Tourist Place
 Ooty is a gorgeous hill station in Tamil Nadu, and is considered a haven for nature lovers from all the country.
 Ensconced in the lap of nature,